matanr1/CTFs/Matrix2021/Pwn/Roulette/Roulette.md

 ```

-Look betting  game ,let open the file in ghidra an take a look on main function:
+Looks like its betting game ,let open the file in ghidra an take a look on main function:
 ```c
 undefined8 main(void)